 \section{Abstract}

-\ \\ As in the work of Tartar (\cite{Tartar3}) we developed here some new results on non linear interpolation of $\alpha$-H\"olderian mappings between normed spaces, namely, by studying the action of the mappings on $K$-functionals and between interpolation spaces with logarithm functors.\\ We apply those results to obtain regularity results on the gradient of the solution to quasilinear equations of the form whenever $V$ is a nonlinear potential, $f$ belongs to non standard spaces as Lorentz-Zygmund spaces.
-We show among other that the mapping $T: \ Tf=\nabla u$ is locally or globally $\alpha$-H\"olderian under suitable values of $\alpha$ and adequate hypothesis on $V$ and $\widehat a.$
+\ \\ As in the work of Tartar ([59]), we develop here some new results on nonlinear interpolation of $\alpha$-H\"olderian mappings between normed spaces, by studying the action of the mappings on $K$-functionals and between interpolation spaces with logarithm functions.
+We apply these results to obtain some regularity results on the gradient of the solutions to quasilinear equations of the form where $V$ is a nonlinear potential and $f$ belongs to non-standard spaces like Lorentz-Zygmund spaces.
+We show several results; for instance, that the mapping ${\mathcal T}: \ {\mathcal T}f=\nabla u$ is locally or globally $\alpha$-H\"olderian under suitable values of $\alpha$ and appropriate hypotheses on $V$ and $\widehat a.$